e-picas/bash-library/MANPAGE.md

 The library is NOT a script doing some work itself ; it is just a library.
 So running it directly may not do anything.
-This manual explains the library itself, its options and usage methods but you MAY keep in mind that the final manual page to read is the one of the real script you will call, using the tools of the library do build its own work.
+This manual explains the library itself, its options and usage methods but you MAY keep in mind that the final manual page to read is the one of the real script you will call, using the tools of the library to build its own work.

 The following features are available using the library: